Apple's macOS Monterey update will be available on October 25

 Apple finally announced the release of macOS Monterey following its ‘Unleashed’ hardware event on October 18th.

-The newest version of the company’s desktop operating system will be available starting October 25th, according to the macOS preview page.
+The latest version of the company’s desktop operating system will be available starting October 25th, according to the macOS preview page.

 The iPhone-maker first shared details about Monterey back at its Worldwide Developers Conference (WWDC) in June.
 Now, four months later, we finally have an official release date for the next version of macOS.